 Anytime!
-Being in the tropics Cairns is warm all year around.
+Being in the tropics, Cairns is warm all year round.

-If you are not a fan of the hot and humid weather it may be best to visit during the cooler months in June to August.
+If you are not a fan of the hot and humid weather, it may be best to visit during the cooler months from June to August.

-The summer months is also when Cairns experiences the most rainfall.
+The summer months are also when Cairns experience the most rainfall.
 This is one of the best times of year to see the rainforests surrounding Cairns as the rivers are full making the waterfalls spectacular viewing.

 Best Place to Stay in Cairns